syedali996/static-portal-workflow-demo/README.md

 First off you need to [generate an API KEY](https://docs.apimatic.io/manage-apis/get-api-keys/).

+### Try via API Client

-Next, if you just want to quickly test out the API, zip the contents of this repository and use your favourite API Client to make an API call to the Portal Generation Endpoint :
+If you just want to quickly test out the API, zip the contents of this repository and use your favourite API Client to make an API call to the Portal Generation Endpoint :

 ```
 curl -X POST \